top of page

 A Guna woman in San Blas, embodying the role of a cultural guardian as she preserves and passes down Guna traditions, songs, and spiritual beliefs.

-A Guna woman, guardian of tradition, passing down cultural knowledge and nurturing the next generation’s identity in the face of external influences.
+A Guna woman is a guardian of tradition, preserving cultural knowledge and nurturing the next generation’s identity amid external influences.

 A Culture of Resilience in a Changing World